 (Director) Kelly has worked as a director, teacher, and actor with Shakespeare & Company since 2008.
 Most recently with S&Co she directed Love’s Labor’s Lost and taught and directed for the Young Company Summer Conservatory Program.
 She served as Artistic Associate for WAM Theatre from 2012-2014, where she directed The Last Wife and produced the inaugural Fresh Takes Reading Series.
 Regionally, she has directed for Southwest Shakespeare, Boston Playwrights’ Theatre, The Theater at Woodshill, and the Boston University School of Theatre.
 She has assisted for The Guthrie, Asolo Repertory Theatre, and Orlando Shakespeare, received a Directing Fellowship with Asolo Rep, and completed Directing Internships with Arena Stage, Bedlam, and the Huntington Theatre Company.
 Kelly holds an MFA from Boston University and a BA from Wellesley College.

 About Shakespeare & Company

-Located in the Berkshires of Western Massachusetts, Shakespeare & Company is one of the largest Shakespeare Festivals in the country.
-Founded in 1978, the organization attracts over 30,000 patrons annually.
-The Company is also home to Shakespeare & Company’s internationally renowned Center for Actor Training and nationally renowned and award-winning Education Program.
+Located in the beautiful Berkshires of Western Massachusetts, Shakespeare & Company is one of the leading Shakespeare festivals of the world.
+Founded in 1978, the organization attracts over 40,000 patrons annually.
+The Company is also home to an internationally renowned Center for Actor Training and award-winning Education Program.
 More information is available at www.shakespeare.org.

 # # #